InverterNetwork/contracts/docs/modules/fundingManager/bondingCurve/FM_BC_BondingSurface_Redeeming_v1.md

 ### Before Workflow Deployment

-Some steps have to be taken before the bonding surface workflow is deployed.
+Some steps have to be taken before the quadratic price formula workflow is deployed.

 #### Issuance Token

 The ERC20 contract of the token that the BondingCurve contract will distribute/issue.
-This contract needs to be deployed before the bonding surface workflow is deployed, as the reference to the contract address is needed in the workflow deployment.
+This contract needs to be deployed before the quadratic price formula workflow is deployed, as the reference to the contract address is needed in the workflow deployment.

-#### Bonding Surface Formula
+#### Quadratic Price Formula

 The formula contract that is used to calculate the price of the issuance token.
-This contract will have to implement the IBondingSurface interface and the ERC165 interface to be compatible with the BondingCurve contract.
+This contract will have to implement the IQuadraticPriceFormula interface and the ERC165 interface to be compatible with the BondingCurve contract.
-This contract needs to be deployed before the bonding surface workflow is deployed, as the reference to the contract address is needed in the workflow deployment.
+This contract needs to be deployed before the quadratic price formula workflow is deployed, as the reference to the contract address is needed in the workflow deployment.

 ### During Workflow Deployment